Agent Architecture

 async getCustomerContext(customerId: string) {

-const negotiationHistory = await this.context.state.get(
+const negotiationHistory = await this.context.state.get(`customer:${customerId}:negotiations`);

-const recommendations = await this.context.state.get(
+const recommendations = await this.context.state.get(`customer:${customerId}:recommendations`);

 return { negotiationHistory, recommendations };